 Lastly, we have tax preparer employment agreements with enforceable non-compete, confidentiality and non-solicitation provisions to prevent preparers who leave from taking our clients, plus agreement to contract assignment in the event we sell our business.

 All of these items are things that you should not only plan for, but also write down in a policies and procedures manual.
 Want to save time?
-Purchase one of our Tax Office Policies and Procedure Manuals!
+Purchase our Tax Office Operations Manual!